mosser/sec-labs/lab_1/README.md

 microcontroler memory.

-You will be given a whole platform with an arduino UNO, some leds, a breadboard, wires ... **You will be responsible for them for the duration of the lab**
+You will be given a whole platform with an arduino UNO, some leds, a breadboard, wires ...  **You will be responsible for them for the duration of the lab** On the breadboards, all points in a given supply line (blue/black, read) are connected.
+Same for the columns.

-*  On utilise une plaque d'essai *breadboard* sans soudure.
-Dans cette plaque, tous les points d'une même ligne d'alimentation (horizontales sur le schéma) et tous les points d'une même colonne (numérotées 20, 30, ... sur le schéma) sont connectés entre eux.

 ## Example Applications